hlindset/django-tumbleweed/README.rst

     - ``/tumble/2009/jan/``
     - ``/tumble/2009/jan/01/``

+Pagination can either be supplied as part of the URL or as a GET-parameter.

+    - ``/tumble/2009/page/2/
+    - ``/tumble/2009/?page=2

 If you have ``/admin/doc/`` enabled in your root urlconf, each of the tumbleweed views is documented.